SolaceServices/sempv2-interface/README.md

 The main  functionality is exposed via SEMP V2, which should be the primary API to be used to handle all the required tasks.

+The currently generated code if based on schema version 9.4 (2.14).
+The latest version is 9.5 (2.15).

 ### sempinterface

 Sempinterface has all the classes needed to excute SEMP commmands against the PubSub+ Broker.